Agribusiness

 Chinese and household electronics

-Sales of household electronics continue to increase across all categories in China despite overall downturn in the domestic economy, with strong growth in second and third tier cities.
+Sales of household electronics continue to increase across most categories in China despite overall downturn in the domestic economy, with much of the growth coming from second and third tier cities.

-We also found that 23% of Chinese consumers will pay on average, a 11% price premium for a foreign branded electronics product over an equivalent Chinese product, such as a TV, camera or smartphone.
+Our analysis also found that 17% of Chinese consumers will pay on average, a 9% price premium for a foreign branded electronics product over an equivalent Chinese product, such as a TV, camera or smartphone.
+However, this is down from 23% & 11% respectively, 12 months ago, a likely indication of the worsening domestic economy.

-However, there is increasing patriotism towards Chinese brands where 37% of consumers said they prefer to buy Chinese brands to support the economy and country.
+To this end, there is also increasing patriotism towards Chinese brands where 38% of consumers said they prefer to buy Chinese brands to support the economy and country.

 ENERGY & RESOURCES